 TASUKU HONJO

 Tasuku Honjo, born 27 January 1942 is a Japanese immunologist, and Nobel laureate best known for his identification of Programmed Cell Death Protein 1 (PD-1).
-He completed his M.D. in 1966 from the Faculty of Medicine, Kyoto University, wherein 1975 he received his Ph.D. in Medical Chemistry under the supervision of Yasutomi Nishizuka and Osamu Hayaishi.
+He completed his M.D. in 1966 from the Faculty of Medicine, Kyoto University, wherein 1975 he received his Ph.D. in Medical Chemistry.
 After studying in the US, he was an assistant professor at the Faculty of Medicine, University of Tokyo between 1974 and 1979, and served as Professor and Chairman of the Department of Genetics, School of Medicine, Osaka University between 1979 and 1984.
 He was elected as a foreign associate of the National Academy of Sciences, USA in 2001, as a member of German Academy of Natural Scientists Leopoldina in 2003 and also as a member of the Japan Academy in 2005.
-He is a member of Japanese Society for Immunology and served as its President between 1999 to 2000.
-Honjo is also an honorary member of American Association of Immunologists.
+He is a member of Japanese Society for Immunology and is an honorary member of the American Association of Immunologists.
 Since 1984 he has been a faculty member of Kyoto University, and in 2017 he became Deputy Director-General and Distinguished Professor of Kyoto University Institute for Advanced Study (KUIAS).

 JAMES P. ALLISON

 James Patrick Allison, born 7 August 1948, is an American immunologist and Nobel laureate who holds the position of professor and chair of Immunology and executive director of immunotherapy platform at the M. D. Anderson Cancer Center.
-Allison earned a B.S. in microbiology from University of Texas, Austin in 1969, where he was a member of Delta Kappa Epsilon fraternity.
+Allison earned a B.S. in microbiology from University of Texas, Austin in 1969.
 He earned his Ph.D. in biological science in 1973, also from UT Austin, as a student of G. Barrie Kitto.
-His discoveries have led to new cancer treatments for the deadliest cancers.
 He is also the director of the Cancer Research Institute (CRI) scientific advisory council.
 In 2014, he was awarded the Tang Prize in Biopharmaceutical Science.

 For more detailed information read the attached Press Release and the Advanced Scientific Description herewith.